amillard/tax_myPHAGE/README.md

 - Classify a dsDNA phage genomes at the Genus and or species level against ICTV genomes
 - Tell you if your genome represents a new genus
 - Use current ICTV cutoffs for Genera and Species
+- accept multiple inputs at the same time (not a multifasta)